sjbennett123/polarlarp/content/background/bloody_fist.md

 ### Honor Guard

 Nameless Soldiers, They all give up their names to serve the Bloody Fist.
 High Shaman and Up are escorted around by them.
 They follow orders to the letter no exceptions.
-If the Fist till them to suicide they will fall on their swords.
+If the Fist tell them to commit suicide they will fall on their swords.

 ### Raid Leaders